This information will help you care for your ileostomy or colostomy.

 - Get counseling to help you improve your body image, feelings, and quality of life.
 At Memorial Sloan Kettering (MSK), counseling is available from social workers and at the Counseling Center.
 You can reach the Social Work Department at 212-639-7020 and the Counseling Center at 646-888-0200.

 Your doctor will give you dietary guidelines to follow after your surgery.
-A dietitian will see you while you are in the hospital to review these guidelines with you.
+You’ll also meet with a dietitian while you’re in the hospital to review these guidelines.

 Below are some recommended guidelines if you have an ileostomy: